ellysh/video-game-bots/InGameBots/protection.md

 	return FALSE;
 }
 ```
+Example of application, which demonstrates this approach, is available in the [`CloseHandle.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/CloseHandle.cpp) file.
 You can see that the [try-except statement](https://msdn.microsoft.com/en-us/library/s58ftw19.aspx) is used here.
 This is not a C++ standard statement.
 This is a Microsoft extension for both C and C++ languages, which is part of [Structured Exception Handling](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680657%28v=vs.85%29.aspx) (SEH) mechanism.

 Now you can substitute a call of `IsDebuggerPresent` WinAPI function to the `IsDebug` one in our test application.
 Launch the application after this modification under debugger.
 You will see that this new check does not detect the OllyDbg.
 But it detects WinDbg debugger correctly.
 This happens because OllyDbg uses technique to avoid this kind of debugger detection.

-Another case of this protection approach is to use the [`DebugBreak`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679297%28v=vs.85%29.aspx) WinAPI function:
+Another case of this protection approach is to use the [`DebugBreak`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679297%28v=vs.85%29.aspx) WinAPI function.
+This is an implementation of the `IsDebug` function from the [`DebugBreak.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/DebugBreak.cpp) application:
 ```C++
 BOOL IsDebug()
 {